CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 Follow these steps to integrate the `camaa cordova plugin` in your project

 1. **Download and extract the plugin**
-   - Download the `cordova-plugin-camaa-xcframework` zip folder provided to you.
+   - Download the `cordova-plugin-camaa-xcframework` zip folder from the AXA Dashboard.
    - Extract the zip to a location on your machine (for example, `~/plugins/cordova-plugin-camaa-xcframework`).
    - Keep this extracted folder in a path you can reference (e.g., your project directory or a shared plugins folder).